jc-k91/rvgg/README.md

 // // Click UI // //
     - Flipping animation for cards was much more finicky than I had initially thought.
 I was able to make each side reverse on its own, but it wouldn't work when I added in the code for the animation.
 It seems to be really picky about the order in which you add styling and transform code.
 I thought it was weird that it would work if I copy the code from W3Schools but not when I type my own version, and then realized I had added a single extra comma in my implementation of the flip, and it was breaking everything.

+    - CSS property application priority behaves very strangely.
+Took a little maneuvering and help from classmates to figure out how to fix some parts.

 // // Checkboxes // //
     - Getting checkboxes to work for applying result filters was surprisingly complicated.
 I imagine there is a better way to implement them than in the way I did, but I didn't have time to dig through too many docs due to already being a bit behind schedule.
 The way I conceptualized it works, so I will go back to the docs after I'm finished with the project.